gmatocha/Filament-Watch-Octoprint-Plugin/README.md

 	- Similar speed?
 Yes
 	- Same layer height?
 Yes
 	- Similar model?
 Yes.
 Huh?
 Why the model itself?
 Because a Benchy with its small intricate moves will look very different to Filament Watch than a full volume cube given all the same settings.
 * Wide alarm tolerances are OK.
-The difference between a 25mm alarm boundary and a
+The difference between a 25mm alarm boundary and a 50mm boundary might only delay an alarm by 30 seconds...which won't make a difference between a salvageable and failed print.
+But it might prevent a false alarm that does fail the print.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNTc0MDk3MDMsMjgxNjEwMDIsLTExMj
+eyJoaXN0b3J5IjpbLTk4NDM2OTE3OCwyODE2MTAwMiwtMTEyOD
-g3NjIxODEsLTEyNjI0NjE5MTVdfQ==
+c2MjE4MSwtMTI2MjQ2MTkxNV19
 -->